jchristn/S3Server/README.md

 Is there an API you'd like exposed that isn't currently?
 Did you identify an issue or have other feedback?
 Please file an issue here!

-## New in v1.4.x
+## New in v1.5.x

-- Added Service callbacks including ListBuckets
-- TimestampUtc in both S3Response/S3Request
-- Owner, Error, and ErrorCode objects
-- Now supports authorization v2 and v4 headers
+- Stream support (more efficient memory use, support for large objects)

 ## Examples